 Those compensated can include the spouse if the deceased was married and had children under the age of 25.
 Children over the age of 25 are entitled to compensation when there is no spouse or minor children and if the case doesn’t involve medical malpractice.
 When there are no children or a spouse involved, the parents of the deceased are entitled to compensation.

 In cases involving medical malpractice, adult children and the parents of the deceased are not entitled to compensation.

-According to Florida Statutes § 95.11(4)(d), you have two years to bring a wrongful death lawsuit against the liable party.
+According to the statute of limitations Florida Statutes § 95.11(4)(d), you have two years to bring a wrongful death lawsuit against the liable party.